Universality for two-dimensional critical cellular automata: The upper bound for unbalanced families

 Let $\qquasi$ be the set of quasi-stable directions given by Lemma~\ref{le:quasi}, and set

+As in the previous section, both of these sets are finite.
 In this section all droplets will be $\quasi$-droplets.
-Since the growth process will predominantly take place in directions parallel to the vectors $u^\perp$ and $u^*$, to simplify the notation we rotate the lattice $\Z^2$ so that $u^*$ is directed vertically upwards.
+Since the growth process will predominantly take place in directions parallel to the vectors $w^\perp$ and $u^*$, to simplify the notation we rotate the lattice $\Z^2$ so that $u^*$ is directed vertically upwards.
 The discrete rectangle with opposite corners $(a,b)$ and $(c,d)$ is thus defined to be

-The sequences of the droplets will be defined in terms of the following quantities:
+The sequences of droplets will be defined in terms of the following quantities:

-where $\lambda_1 \gg \lambda_2 \gg 1$ are sufficiently large positive constants and $t=t(p)$, to be specified later (see~\eqref{eq:tdef:unbalanced}), satisfies $\log t \leq p^{-\lambda_2/2}$.
+where $\lambda_1 \gg \lambda_2 \gg 1$ are sufficiently large positive constants and $n=n(p)$, to be specified later (see~\eqref{eq:tdef:unbalanced}), satisfies

 Let

 be rectangles, and let

 be a triangle; see Figure~\ref{fi:unbaldroplets}.